QBDI/QBDI/docs/source/get_started-c.rst

 -----------------------

 We can finally run the instrumentation using the :cpp:func:`qbdi_call` function.
-This method will align the stack, push the argument (if needed) and a fake return address and call the method through QBDI.
-The execution will stop when the instrumented code returns to the fake address.
+It aligns the stack, sets the argument(s) (if needed) and a fake return address and calls the target function through QBDI.
+The execution stops when the instrumented code returns to the fake address.

 .. code:: c